Blog

 Share this article

-Ngigoro, an elder of the indigenous Hongana Manyawa tribe, says that his ancestral forest is being destroyed by mining.
+Photo: Ngigoro, an elder of the indigenous Hongana Manyawa tribe, says his ancestral forest is being destroyed by mining operations.
+Source: https://www.rfi.fr/

-Ngigoro, an elder of the indigenous Hongana Manyawa tribe, says that his ancestral forest is being destroyed by mining.
-Source: https://www.rfi.fr/en/international-news/20250528-nickel-rush-for-stainless-steel-evs-guts-indonesia-tribe-s-forest-home
+Photo: Ngigoro, an elder of the indigenous Hongana Manyawa tribe, says his ancestral forest is being destroyed by mining operations.
+Source:https://www.rfi.fr/

-On the Indonesian island of Halmahera, one of the last hunter-gatherer tribes in Indonesia is threatened with extinction by the largest nickel mine in the world.
-An essential mineral for the electric car industry, but also for the entire industrial system.
+On the Indonesian island of Halmahera, one of the last hunter-gatherer tribes in Indonesia is threatened with extinction by the world’s largest nickel mine.
+This mineral is essential not only for the electric vehicle industry but also for the entire industrial system.

 Who are the Hongana Manyawa?

-This nomadic hunter-gatherer people have lived in perfect harmony with their natural environment for thousands of years, settling temporarily in small camps of branches and leaves before moving to let the forest regenerate.
+This nomadic hunter-gatherer community has lived in harmony with their environment for thousands of years, moving between small camps made from branches and leaves to allow the forest to naturally regenerate.

-Nomad group of Hongana Manyawa in the Halmahera tropical forest. @AMAN Source: https://www.canopee.ong/le-media/enquetes/les-minerais-une-nouvelle-menace-sur-les-forets/
+Nomadic group of Hongana Manyawa in the tropical forest of Halmahera.@AMAN Source: https://www.canopee.ong

-Unfortunately for this people, the presence of nickel in the subsoil of Halmahera Island has aroused the desires of French and Chinese industries.
-They aim to create the largest nickel mine in the world there, a project that will require the razing of 6,000 hectares of forest.
-Industrial society is incompatible with freedom.
+Unfortunately for this people, the presence of nickel beneath the surface of Halmahera Island has sparked the interest of French and Chinese industries.
+They aim to create the world’s largest nickel mine - a project that will require clearing 6,000 hectares of forest.
+Industrial society is fundamentally incompatible with freedom.

-The French company ERAMET has obtained a concession of 4,500 hectares, three quarters of which are on the territory of the Hongana Manyawa.
-This takeover of their land seriously endangers the survival of this people, who have shown their ecological sustainability over the long term.
-First, the mining project will destroy the tribes' feeding territory — the wild fish and pigs they used to eat have disappeared.
-A few months ago, videos showed hungry tribesmen begging for food from minors.
-On the other hand, multiple contacts with the 30,000 mine workers are likely to lead to diseases for which the Hongana have no immunity.
-The start of land exploitation in 2019 corresponds to an increase in respiratory diseases and HIV cases.
-This is another benefit of “progress.”
+The French company ERAMET has obtained a 4,500-hectare concession, three-quarters of which lie on Hongana Manyawa territory.
+This land grab severely threatens the survival of a people who have demonstrated ecological sustainability over the long term.
+First, the mining project will destroy the tribe’s food sources - fish and wild pigs they depend on have already disappeared.
+A few months ago, videos surfaced showing tribe members begging miners for food due to hunger.
+Moreover, increased contact with the 30,000 mine workers risks introducing diseases to which the Hongana have no immunity.
+Since mining began in 2019, there has been a rise in respiratory illnesses and HIV cases - another so-called “benefit” of ‘progress.’

-Moreover, the arrival of large numbers of Chinese or Indonesian workers will inevitably lead, in the medium term, to the disappearance of the language and culture of the Hongana Manyawa people.
+Furthermore, the influx of Chinese and Indonesian workers will inevitably lead, in the medium term, to the loss of the Hongana Manyawa language and culture.

-Thus, the techno-solution sold to Westerners to fight against global warming involves intensive deforestation (and therefore a reduction in the carbon sink), an irreversible attack on biodiversity, an elimination of a people's culture and probably, in the medium term, its disappearance.
+Thus, the techno-solution marketed to Westerners as a fight against climate change involves intensive deforestation (reducing the carbon sink), irreversible damage to biodiversity, the destruction of a people’s culture, and likely, their eventual disappearance.

-In the field, groups of contacted and settled Hongana Manyawa are working with NGOs such as Survival International in order to protect their land, forest and culture.
-But the fight seems lost in advance.
-Let's repeat: the use of a strategy of War of Attrition is useless in an asymmetric conflict.
-Indeed, it is rare to succeed in stopping a major industrial project, and if activists ever succeed, thousands of others are carried out.
-The anti-nickel campaign of associations and NGOs to defend the Hongana Manyawa is all the more doomed to failure as it associates nickel with the battery industry, which is far from being the largest consumer.
+On the ground, some contacted and settled Hongana Manyawa groups are working with NGOs like Survival International to protect their land, forest, and culture.
+But the fight seems doomed from the start.
+Let us repeat: employing a war of attrition strategy is futile in an asymmetrical conflict.
+It is rare to stop a major industrial project, and even if activists succeed, thousands of others proceed unchecked.
+The anti-nickel campaign by associations and NGOs defending the Hongana Manyawa is all the more doomed because it links nickel solely to the battery industry, when in reality, this sector is far from being its largest consumer.

-While the “energy transition” argument is put forward to manufacture storage batteries and justify the multiplication of nickel mines, the main use of this metal remains the manufacture of alloys.
-In fact, stainless steel manufacturing alone absorbed nearly two-thirds of the nickel produced in the world in 2022.
+Although the “energy transition” narrative is often used to justify the rapid expansion of nickel mining for battery production, the metal’s primary use remains in alloy manufacturing.
+In fact, stainless steel production alone accounted for nearly two-thirds of global nickel consumption in 2022.

 Join us and get access to member-only content and training.